jvyden/bluepillbot/README.md

 Welcome to the repo of Discord's most impractical bot.

+## What does it do?
+This bot will automagically react to every message it sees with a blue-pill emoji!
+The impracticality is off the charts!

+With this bot, you will immediately kick it because of how useless and annoying it is!

+Thats right, its a 100% guarantee that NOBODY WILL LIKE THIS BOT!

+Best of all, **ITS FREE!** *AND* RECYCLABLE!

 ## Setup
-If you don't want to set this up, [invite this bot to your server!](https://discordapp.com/api/oauth2/authorize?client_id=599787587602874393&permissions=64&scope=bot)
+If you don't want to set this up, [invite this bot to your server](https://discordapp.com/api/oauth2/authorize?client_id=599787587602874393&permissions=64&scope=bot)!

 As long as you give the bot permissions to add reactions, you should be good to go.